sukusuma/Windows-iotcore-samples/Demos/Kegocnizer/README.md

 1. the hourly limit for this user is met, or
 2. the timeout is reached.

 In order to support a variety of form factors, the application needed to use a responsive design approach.
-Our goal was to at least support landscape and portrait orientations at common resolutions such as 1024x678 or 1280x1024.
+Our goal was to at least support landscape and portrait orientations aligned to  IoT Core Windows Device Portal ( `http://<IPAddress>:8080/`.

+On Architectual front, all hardware interactations are driven through Data Access Layer(DAL) leaving less moving pieces in UWP layer.
+Used following Nuget Packages
+1. Microsoft.Data.Sqlite - For Storing user visits, consumption
+2. Microsoft.Toolkit.UWP - For responsive, used DockPanel and other controls
+3. Microsoft.ApplicationInsights - For logging insights events, exceptions, traces, metrics to the cloud for future analysis.
+4. Azure Functions - Encapsulating Secret key from UWP

 ## Administration